-This booklet was developed by South West Autism Network (SWAN) We are grateful for the input from autistic individuals and their families who shared their expertise to make this a useful and practical resource for families of adolescents.
+This booklet was developed by South West Autism Network (SWAN) We are grateful for the input from autistic individuals and their families who shared their expertise to make this a useful and practical resource for families of young children.
 Thank you to everyone who has contributed to its development.
+The information contained in this guide is constantly being updated, and is current as of June 2025.
+For more up-to-date information, you can access the digital version at https://swanautism.org.au/regional-toolkit.